System performance is limited by various physical factors:

-Finally, the localization performance highly depends on a proper installation, the enviroment, the number of Access Points and the number of Tags, as described in section Localization Performance.
+• Localization Performance — Overall performance depends on proper installation, the environment, and the number of Access Points and Tags.

 Maximum Range